gwastro/pycbc/docs/index.rst

 For the citation ``pycbc-software``,  please use a bibtex entry and DOI for the appropriate release of the PyCBC software (or the latest available release).
-A bibtex key and DOI for each release is avaliable from `Zendo <http://zendo.org/>`_.
+A bibtex key and DOI for each release is avaliable from `Zenodo <http://zenodo.org/>`_.
 A key for the latest release is available at:

 .. image:: https://zenodo.org/badge/31596861.svg